RobCranfill/pi-wx-station/README.md

 ## Thoughts

 Could be made more cheaply with QTPy and Adafruit RFM69HCW Transceiver Radio Breakout?
+(Maybe not - RFM69HCW is $10, QTPy $5 and up, depending on CPU &c)